 Available with Standard or Advanced license.

-The primary method for creating a new topology in ArcGIS Pro involves the use of geoprocessing tools.
+The primary method for creating a new topology in ArcGIS Pro is the Create Topology wizard.
 Once you know how to create a topology, you can automate this work using a suite of geoprocessing tools.

 ArcToolbox contains a series of geoprocessing tools for topology.
 The Topology toolset is located in the Data Management toolbox.

 These tools can be used to build scripts for creating and modifying geodatabase topologies.
-Scripts can be useful for automating a series of tasks and for building repeatable workflows.
+Scripts can be used to automate a series of tasks and to build repeatable workflows.

-- Create a topology using the Create Topology tool.
+To create a topology using the Create Topology tool, complete the following steps:

 - Choose the feature classes that will participate in the topology.
 Add these feature classes to the topology using the Add Feature Class To Topology geoprocessing tool.